 For an organization looking to migrate to SharePoint Online or OneDrive for Business, the SMAT tool works perfectly, at least to give you a log of potential issues that need addressing.
 However, it does not give you a more in-depth inspection into code items, list where web parts, scripts or even other components are within the site.
 The SMAT tool assumes that other processes are in place to manage those elements.

-For a complete migration assessment, Rencore provides a modernization tool as part of the Rencore Platform.
+For a complete migration assessment, Rencore provides a modernization tool as part of their software offering.
 This tool not only identifies migration issues but offers a full Server farm review that includes many more items not checked within the SMAT tool.

 Rencore for Modernization

-Rencore for Modernization is a component of the Rencore Platform.
-It has four core sections to assist with migration.
+Rencore for Modernization has four core sections to assist with migration.

 Provides a full scan of your SharePoint Server farm, inspecting all items such as Server, Web Applications, Sites Collections, Sub Sites, Lists, External Lists, Large Lists, Timer Jobs and Health Report Errors.
 During the assessment, all of these items and more are captured and made available within the reporting interface.